jeffreydwalter/redis_cluster_fdw/README.md

 The following parameters can be set on a Redis foreign server:

-address:	The address or hostname of the Redis server.
+nodes:	A comma separated list addresses or hostnames of the Redis cluster servers.
-	 	Default: 127.0.0.1

-port:		The port number on which the Redis server is listening.
-     		Default: 6379
+	 	Default: 127.0.0.1:6379

 The following parameters can be set on a Redis foreign table:

-database:	The numeric ID of the Redis database to query.
-	  	Default: 0

-(9.2 and later) tabletype: can be 'hash', 'list', 'set' or 'zset'
+tabletype: can be 'hash', 'list', 'set' or 'zset'
 	    Default: none, meaning only look at scalar values.

-(9.2 and later) tablekeyprefix: only get items whose names start with the prefix
+tablekeyprefix: only get items whose names start with the prefix
         Default: none

-(9.2 and later) tablekeyset: fetch item names from the named set
+tablekeyset: fetch item names from the named set
         Default: none

-(9.2 and later) singleton_key: get all the values in the table from a single named object.
+singleton_key: get all the values in the table from a single named object.
 	    Default: none, meaning don't just use a single object.